-Supporting municipal policies and studies for Downtown Rideau (The Downtown Ottawa Urban Design Strategy, City’s Official Plan Policies, City’s Cultural Policies, University of Ottawa Design Strategy, and Downtown Rideau Design Charrette) support the vision for Downtown Rideau:
+The following municipal policies and studies (Downtown Ottawa Urban Design Strategy, City Official Plan Policies, City Cultural Policies, University of Ottawa Design Strategy, and Downtown Rideau Design Charrette) support the vision for Downtown Rideau:

 - Turn Nicholas Street into a distinctive boulevard between Rideau and Laurier (with activity at street level from retail and mixed uses) in conjunction with the expansion of the Congress Centre, Rideau Centre, Arts Court and University of Ottawa.

-- Relocate the heritage Land Registry Building to a more focal location within the district (such as William Street at Rideau Street) and create a public use for it, i.e. a visitor/e-ticketing centre.
+- Relocate the heritage Land Registry Building to a more focal location within the district and create a public use for it, i.e. a visitor/e-ticketing centre.

 - Create additional performing arts facilities through existing stakeholders such as the University of Ottawa’s arts department’s and property developments.

 - Promote Downtown Rideau as a location for innovative arts and culture entrepreneurs.